Last updated on August 6th, 2023 at 06:41 am

 8) It provides a balanced amount of all essential amino acids, phospholipids and fatty acids for optimum development, growth and reproduction

-9) Addition of fishmeal to animal diets increases feed consumption, feed efficiency and growth though better feed palatability and enhances nutrient uptake, digestion and absorption amongst others
+9) Addition of fishmeal to animal diets increases feed consumption, feed efficiency and growth through better feed palatability and enhances nutrient uptake, digestion and absorption amongst others

-However, due to rising cost and uncertainties about fishmeal availability and quality, feed manufacturers are already adopting the use of less expensive, readily available plant protein sources (PPS) as substitute for fishmeal.
+However, due to rising cost and uncertainties about fishmeal availability and quality, feed manufacturers are already adopting the use of less expensive, readily available plant protein sources (PPS) as substitutes for fishmeal.